tyler71/groupby/Readme.md

 * Predefined filters or use your own
 * Regular Expression filter
 * Supports similar GNU Parallel notation
-* Use filter output for each group in custom commands
+* Execute commands on each grouped file
 * Ignore or prefer specific directories or files
 * Ignores (unless specified)
   * Hidden directories